 We also host the Gitter.im app on AWS, in a datacenter based in the East of the US.

 Physical access to our offices and locations use typical physical access restrictions.

 We use secure private keys when accessing servers via SSH, and protect our AWS console passwords locally with a password management tool.

 Nobody at Element, or any of our processors, is able to access encrypted data.

 In the event that we sell or buy any business or assets, we may disclose your personal data to the prospective seller or buyer of such business or assets.

 If we or substantially all of our assets are acquired by a third party, personal data held by us about our users will be one of the transferred asset

 All of the Element user data resides within the same dedicated cluster.
 We use software best practices to guarantee that only the Customer can access it.
 In other words, we segment User data via software.
 We do our best and are very confident we're doing a good job at it, but, like every other service that hosts User data on the same database, we cannot guarantee that it is immune to a sophisticated attack.

 If you have discovered a security concern, please email us at [email protected].
 We'll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
-Information security is our highest priority, and work to address any issues that arise as quickly as possible.
+Information security is our highest priority, and we work to address any issues that arise as quickly as possible.